 Capacity Building Support — primarily supports internal organizational and collaborative needs

-- Capacity building grants will be $10,000 to $185,000 total over one to three years.
+• Capacity building grants will be $10,000 to $185,000 total over one or two years.
 Generally, larger awards support multiple years

-- Project grants will be $10,000 to $185,000 total over one to three years.
-Generally, smaller awards support grassroots organizations and larger awards support multiple years.
+• Project grants will be $10,000 to $185,000 total over one or two years.
+Generally, smaller awards support grassroots organizations and larger awards support multiple years

 Operating Support — unrestricted support

-- Awards will be up to $75,000 per year for two or three years and are sized in relation to the organization’s annual operating budget such that Meyer’s operating grant does not constitute more than approximately 20 percent of the organization’s total annual budget
+• Awards will be up to $100,000 per year for two years and are sized in relation to the organization’s annual operating budget such that Meyer’s operating grant does not constitute more than approximately 20 percent of the organization’s total annual budget

 Who we fund